oceanprotocol-archive/OEPs/12/README.md

 ## Infrastructure Orchestration

-To facilitate the infrastructure orchestration BRIZO integrates with Kubernetes (aka K8s).
+To facilitate the infrastructure orchestration BRIZO integrates with Kubernetes (aka K8s) via the OPERATOR component.
-It allows to abstract the execution of Docker containers with computing services independently of the backend (Amazon, Azure, On-Premise).
+The OPERATOR allows to abstract the execution of Docker containers with computing services independently of the backend (Amazon, Azure, On-Premise).
-To support that BRIZO includes the kubernetes driver allowing to wrap the complete execution including:
+To support that OPERATOR includes the kubernetes driver allowing to wrap the complete execution including:

 - Download of the container images
 - Setting up the pods